Zjut-MultimediaPlus/MMSTN/README.md

 ## test on data of the year 2019##
 python evaluate_model_ME.py --dset_type test2019
 ```
+##Training new models
+Instructions for training new models can be [found here](https://github.com/Zjut-MultimediaPlus/MMSTN/blob/main/TRAINING.md).

 ## The data we used
 We used two open access dataset: [the CMA Tropical Cyclone Best Track Dataset](https://tcdata.typhoon.org.cn/en/zjljsjj_sm.html)
 and the results of [the CMO's tropical cyclone predictions](http://typhoon.nmc.cn/web.html).